What is a State Coordinator?

 If you are a government worker, you must inquire about the ethicality of lobbying for state legislation.
 There may be rules prohibiting it, or limiting political speech.

 Before you Join: Many people find it helpful to first become a Citizen Lobbyist and then move into the role of State Coordinator.
 This allows you to learn about the movement, as well as the experience and challenges of lobbying.
 We encourage you to contact your State Coordinator to learn more about becoming a Citizen Lobbyist.
 We are happy to have multiple Coordinators working together in each state.
 You can find your state here.

 To apply for the State Coordinator position please download the application below and follow the directions.

 Important: Before completing an application, please check to see if your state has a Coordinator.
 If yes, please contact your State Coordinator to find out how to get involved with the campaign.
 In many states we have Co-Coordinators, which may be an option for you.
 The first step is to connect with the Coordinator in your state.
 We require prospective coordinators to serve as citizen lobbyist for 6 months before applying.
+The only way an individual can be recognized as a State Coordinator for the Workplace Bullying Institute’s Healthy Workplace Campaign is to complete the application, be interviewed by WBI officials and receive confirmation of her or his approval.
+Please do not attempt to lobby legislators for the WBI Healthy Workplace Bill without first contacting WBI.
+Though your intentions may be positive, the effects of your work may undermine our strategic national campaign.
 Thanks!Coordinator Application Packet (.doc format)